Belkin / Linksys - Linksys Product Team

 PROCESS:

 This was a fairly quick iteration because I had previously designed a Network Map for Network Magic Pro back in the day.
-I drove all design iterations and worked cross-functionally with Engineering and Product Management through implementation
+I drove all design iterations, partnering cross-functionally with Engineering and Product Management through implementation.

 UX research